19 best things to do in Strasbourg in 3 days

 Visit Strasbourg

-• Baeckeoffe: Pork, Beef and Lamb meat cooked together for 24h with potatoes, cabbage, carrots, onions, and white wine.
+• Baeckeoffe: A hearty mix of pork, beef, and lamb cooked with potatoes, cabbage, carrots, onions, and white wine for 24 hours.

-• Alsatian Salad: Made with local cold cuts and grated cheese.
+• Alsatian Salad: A refreshing dish made with local cold cuts and grated cheese.

-• Choucroute: Mix of the fermented cabbage, potatoes, meets (or fish) and cold cuts.
+• Choucroute: A mix of fermented cabbage, potatoes, and various meats or fish, paired with cold cuts.

 Tarte Flambée